ElvenTools/elven-tools-website/src/docs/additional-functionalities-of-elven-tools.md

 twitterUrl: "https://www.elven.tools/docs/additional-functionalities-of-elven-tools.html"
 ---

-Elven Tools CLI is mainly used to simplify and help when deploying and interacting with the Elven Tools smart contract.
-Read more about that here: [Elven Tools workflows](https://www.elven.tools/docs/elven-tools-workflows.html).
+Elven Tools CLI is mainly used to simplify and help when deploying and interacting with Elven Tools smart contracts (NFT/SFT).
+Read more about NFT related workflows here: [Elven Tools workflows](https://www.elven.tools/docs/elven-tools-workflows.html).
 It is its main functionality.
 But the CLI also has some additional tools and there are also separated helper scripts.
 Let's see what they are.

 ### Get NFT owners